exercism/v3/reference/types/string.md

 ### Log Lines

 This exercise covers joining, triming, case-changing, and substring extraction.
-It is a great exercise for covering the most basic elements of Strings, and ensuring a student finds the docs for strings.
+It is a great exercise for covering the most basic elements of strings, and ensuring a student finds the docs for strings.

 #### Implementations
 - [C#][implementation-csharp]